-New York State Investigates Boy Scout’s Hiring Practices
+New York State Investigates Boy Scout’s Discriminatory Hiring Practices

 Fortunately, laws in New York State protect these employees.
 In the early 2000s, New York passed two pieces of legislation that began providing protections.
 The first, the Sexual Orientation Non-Discrimination Act (SONDA), added sexual orientation as a prohibited basis for discrimination.
 The second legislative enactment was an amendment that expanded gender discrimination laws to cover gender expression and identity thereby covering transsexuals.
 New York City also has its own laws that protect LGBT employees, and in fact was a leader in establishing that type of law, enacting its laws over 25 years ago.

 There are many examples of the New York State and City laws used to protect the employment rights of LGBT individuals, even in cases against large, well-known employers.
 In one notable New York City case, Polster v.
 American Society for the Prevention of Cruelty to Animals, a lesbian employee succeeded in a claim against her employer after being subject to relentless harassment and ultimately fired.

 Recently, news broke that the New York Attorney General’s office is investigating whether the Boy Scouts of America engaged in discriminatory practices against a prospective employee.
 The way the issue arose is somewhat unique.
 Pascal Tessier was the first openly gay youth to obtain the rank of Eagle Scout under the Boy Scouts’ new policy of allowing gay youth to join its organization.
 Tessier, however, recently turned 18 and is prohibited from joining the Scouts as an adult.
 They still prohibit adult gay members.